Nitesh Estates Ltd Directors Report.

-Your Directors are pleased to place on record their sincere appreciation of the valuable assistance and co-operation extended to the Company by its Customers, Bankers, Financial Institutions, State and Central Government authorities, Service Providers, Contractors and the Shareholders for their valued support to the Companys operations.
+Your Directors are pleased to place on record their sincere appreciation of the valuable assistance and co-operation extended to the Company by its Customers, Bankers, Financial Institutions, State and Central Government authorities, Service Providers, Contractors and the Shareholders for the Companys operations.

-Your Directors also place on record their appreciation of the significant contribution made, and support extended, by the employees of the Company at all levels during the year.
+Your Directors also place on record their appreciation on the significant contributions made, and support extended, by the employees of the Company at all levels during the year.

 |For and on behalf of the Board of Directors|

 |Date : May 28, 2016||Chairman & Managing Director|